codezenn/echo-iris/CONTRIBUTING.md

 # Contributing to Echo IRIS

-Echo IRIS is the end-of-semester deliverable for ECE 202 Group 35 at Colorado State University, Spring 2026.
+Echo IRIS is the end of semester deliverable for ECE 202 Group 35 at Colorado State University, Spring 2026.
 The project is not under active development.
 The repository is published as a permanent reference for future ECE 202 teams, the open source community, and CSU department recruiting.

-The original team will respond to issues and pull requests on a best-effort basis through the summer of 2026 and may go quiet after that.
+The original team will respond to issues and pull requests on a best effort basis through the summer of 2026 and may go quiet after that.
 This document is for anyone picking up the codebase after that point.

 ## For Future ECE 202 Teams